giantX99/DetectU/README.md

 # QT
 Qt is a cross-platform application development framework used to create software with graphical user interfaces (GUIs) and other types of applications.
 It provides a comprehensive set of tools and libraries for creating applications that run on various operating systems, which we used including Windows, macOS, and Linux.
-For this project, we utilized the libraries of <QVideoWidget>, <QMediaDevices>,
-<QMediaCaptureSession>, and <QCamera> which the documentation is provided under the reference tab.
+For this project, we utilized the libraries of QVideoWidget, QMediaDevices, QMediaCaptureSession, and QCamera which the documentation is provided under the reference tab.
 Qt is known for its ease of use, flexibility, and versatility, making it a popular choice among developers for creating applications for desktop, mobile, and embedded systems.
 It supports multiple programming languages, but for thisproject we only used C++.

 # References